-2198 Sixth Street, Berkeley, CA 94710 866.848.8430 (toll-free), 510.848.8420 or 310.674.8420 admin@sanville.edu www.sanville.edu
+2198 Sixth Street, Berkeley, CA 94710 510.848.8420 admin@sanville.edu www.sanville.edu

 Directions to the Institute Office from Interstate 80

 The Institute office is located just off Interstate 80 in Berkeley.
 Take the University Avenue exit and head east on University Avenue.
 At the first traffic light, which is Sixth Street, turn right and proceed past Addison St. The Institute is located at 2198 Sixth Street at the corner of Allston Way.